Frostist/Wordpress-blogs-to-framer-blogs-converter/README.md

 # Wordpress Blogs to Framer Blogs converter

+## Wordpress to Framer Converter - For Blog Posts & More

 This is pretty simple.
 Just download and then go to your wordpress site > Tools > export > posts and then download the .xml file and upload to this.
 Then click process file and export to framer.
 Done ✅

 ### This code runs locally as a .html file on your machine.
 You must just download and click on view.html